sargunv/spatial-k/CONTRIBUTING.md

 The content of the documentation website is written in Markdown using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and is located in the `docs` directory.
-Run `./gradlew dokkaGenerateHtml` to generate and write the Dokka API reference into the docs directory, and then `mkdocs serve` to run a local server to view the docs.
+Run `./gradlew :mkdocsServe` to run a local server to view the docs.
 The server will automatically reload when you make changes to the docs.

 ## Make CI happy